6 steps to develop a small London site

 The sites that this policy refers to are in effect small urban infill sites.
 These could be gaps between buildings, end of a large garden, excess traffic spaces etc.

 Some people are lucky and already have a small parcel of developable land within their property.
-They have an opportunity to sell or develop this for a small infill house.
+Therefore they have an opportunity to sell or develop this for a small infill house.

 Any developer of small sites needs to involve a good quality architect.
-Most sites will have their own specific problems that need to be solved in an imaginative way.
-High quality architecture will please the neighbours and imaginative approaches will make it harder for the local planning department to reject the proposal.
+Due to most sites having their own specific problems that need to be solved in an imaginative way.
+Therefore a high quality architecture will please the neighbours while imaginative approaches will make it harder for the local planning department to reject the proposal.
 Design is one of the core principals of the National Planning Policy Framework.
-Get a good architect, and get them involved early.
+So do commission a good architect, and get them involved early.

 3. Getting planning

-As most people know, the planning system in the UK is not fit for function.
-The development of small sites is not exempt from the system.
-Small sites are usually in awkward positions and infill sites are usually very close to neighbours.
-House builders should expect long and extensive design and planning period in order to get the development approved.
+As most people know, the planning system in the UK is not fit for purpose.
+And unfortunately the development of small sites is not exempt from the system.
+Owing to the fact that most small sites are usually in awkward positions and infill sites are usually very close to neighbours.
+House builders should therefore expect long and extensive design and planning period in order to get the development approved.

 With a successful planning application, the next step is to select a good contractor and start construction.
 Here small sites offer unique issues that need to be solved: Where are there site accommodations for the contractors?
 Where will material be stored and how to deliver material and work the site with minimal affect on traffic and neighbours.
 Here an experienced and imaginative builder and architect can find innovative solutions.